amuracciole/moon-bot-binance/README.md

 ## Email :email:
 Allows you to send an email with a notification once bot make an operation.
 This is a second way to save a history

+## Telegram :iphone:
+Allows you to send a Telegram message with a notification once bot make an operation.
+This is a third way to save a history

 ## Crontab :stopwatch:
 You must include the following line in you crontab file to run the script every day at 4:00 AM (You can schedule as you wish)